-Oath of Fidelity - One tale paints Teresa as betraying a fidelity oath she swore to her dead husband.
+One tale paints Teresa as betraying a fidelity oath she swore to her dead husband.
 It's said that she swore the angel would turn black if she ever betrayed her solemn vow.

-- Evil Rituals and Deeds - Other stories claim that Teresa's practice of unspecified evil rituals and wicked deeds are responsible for the angel turning black.
+Other stories claim that Teresa's practice of unspecified evil rituals and wicked deeds are responsible for the angel turning black.

-- Freak Lightning Strike - This tale unfolds on the night of Teresa's funeral when, allegedly, a lightning bolt struck the statue and turned it black.
+This tale unfolds on the night of Teresa's funeral when, allegedly, a lightning bolt struck the statue and turned it black.

-Curses of the Black Angel
+Curse of the Black Angel